-The President in his capacity as Secretary to the Board shall give proper notice to the public of all regular and special meetings in accordance with Art.
+In the Chancellor’s capacity as Secretary to the Board, the Chancellor shall give proper notice to the public of all regular and special meetings in accordance with Art.
 6 of Title 24, C.R.S.

 Pursuant to Art.
 6 of Title 24, C.R.S., and upon the affirmative vote of 2/3 of the voting membership, the Board may go into an executive session to consider any items legally permissible to discuss in executive session.

 The topic of an executive session shall be announced by the Chair and the minutes shall reflect the general subject matter of discussion.
 No formal action will be taken on any question or issue in an executive session.

 The agenda for each meeting of the Board will be prepared by the Chancellor acting as Secretary to the Board.

 With the permission of the Chair, the Board may proceed out of order to any order of business, reconsider an item already passed, add items to the agenda, or delete items from the agenda.
 The addition of action items to the agenda will require a majority vote of those voting members present.

 Interested parties may address the Board at any meeting as deemed appropriate by the Chair.

 A majority of the entire membership of the Board but no less than a majority of the voting membership shall constitute a quorum for the transaction of business.
 Vacancies in the Board membership shall not be counted when determining a quorum.